Which of the following best describes the effect of enzymes on ch... | Study Prep in Pearson+

 Understand the role of enzymes in chemical reactions: Enzymes are biological catalysts that speed up reactions without being consumed in the process.
 They achieve this by lowering the activation energy required for the reaction to proceed.

 Clarify the concept of activation energy: Activation energy is the minimum energy required for reactants to transform into products.
-Enzymes lower this energy barrier, making it easier for the reaction to occur.
+Enzymes provide an alternative pathway with a lower activation energy, making the reaction faster.

-Examine the effect of enzymes on the overall free energy change ($\Delta G$): Enzymes do not alter the overall free energy change of a reaction.
-The value of $\Delta G$ is determined by the difference in energy between reactants and products, which remains constant regardless of enzyme presence.
+Examine the equilibrium position: Enzymes do not permanently alter the equilibrium position of a reaction.
+They only help the reaction reach equilibrium faster by increasing the rate of both the forward and reverse reactions.

-Discuss the equilibrium position of the reaction: Enzymes do not change the equilibrium position of a reaction.
-They only speed up the rate at which equilibrium is reached, but the ratio of reactants to products at equilibrium remains unchanged.
+Discuss the free energy change ( ): Enzymes do not affect the free energy change of a reaction.
+The value of remains the same whether or not an enzyme is present.

-Address the misconception about enzyme consumption: Enzymes are not consumed during the reaction.
-They remain unchanged and can be reused for multiple reaction cycles, making them highly efficient catalysts.
+Address enzyme reuse: Enzymes are not consumed during the reaction.
+They remain unchanged after facilitating the reaction and can be reused multiple times for the same type of reaction.

 Related Videos